-You can have every inch of a home customized and stand in the factory and watch the home being built and it won’t much matter if it isn’t installed properly.
+You can have every inch of a home customized and stand in the factory to watch it being built but it won’t matter if it is installed improperly.

-A luxury manufactured home that is installed incorrectly will age quicker and have more issues than an entry-level model that has been installed correctly.
+A luxury manufactured home installed incorrectly will age quicker and have more issues than an entry-level model that has been installed correctly.

 What Makes the Best Manufactured Homes?